taschetto/OpenEdge-ABL/README.md

-# UNMAINTAINED REPO

-I have not used and will probably never use ABL again, so I don't have an interest in maintaining this repo.
-If someone wants to maintain this for Sublime Text, then please hit me up for ownership (elpapapollo@gmail.com).
-Thanks.

-OpenEdge Advanced Business Language (ABL) Syntax for Sublime Text 2
+OpenEdge Advanced Business Language (ABL) Syntax for Sublime Text
 ===================================================================

 This is my first tmLanguage for Sublime Text 2, so this is still a very rough work in progress.